 DBT teaches patients a variety of skills that help them with emotion regulation.
 It largely focuses on distress tolerance, acceptance, and mindful awareness.
 In an intensive form of therapy that utilizes both one-on-one sessions with a therapist and group sessions.

 There are a lot of skills taught during DBT.
 It can be hard for patients, especially early on, to remember all of them but thankfully DBT uses acronyms to help with this.
-Here are the most commonly used ones.
+Here are the most common ones.

 DBT teaches distress tolerance to help people deal with the tough moments life hurls at them.
 One way is to distract themselves with ACCEPTS:

 Another distress tolerance activity, IMPROVE is used to help patients relax in a moment of distress.

-This acronym is associated with the emotional regulation portion of DBT.
+This acronym associates with the emotional regulation portion of DBT.
 This skill focuses on maintaining a healthy body so that one is more likely to have healthy emotions.

 Interpersonal effectiveness is another element of DBT.
-This skill acronym is used to help people effectively get something they want.
+This skill acronym helps people effectively get something they want.

-This skill is used to aid people in maintaining relationships, whether that be with friends, co-workers, family, or romantic partners.
+This skill aids people in maintaining relationships, whether that be with friends, co-workers, family, or romantic partners.

-FAST is a skill set used to help patients in maintaining self-respect.
-It’s often used in combination with other skills.
+FAST is a skillset that helps patients maintain self-respect.
+It’s often helpful in combination with other skills.

-If you’re interested in DBT, contact us today to discuss options.
+If you’re interested in dialectical behavior therapy DBT, contact us today to discuss options.